JeffersonLab/panguin/README.md

 cd mainJapanDir
 build/qwparity --config prex.conf --add-config online_apar.conf
 ```
 This will connect to the ET system and analyze events as they come through the ET system.
 It will update the output file every ~30s.
-The output file will be placed in the QW_ROOTFILES directory and will have the following pattern: ''prexALL_999999.adaq*.root''.
+The output file will be placed in the ROOTFILES directory and will have the following pattern: ''prexALL_999999.adaq*.root''.
 This file can be accessed from the prompt or through panguin.
 b) Run panguin:
 ```
 cd mainJapanDir/pangin